4 Exercises to Maintain Mental Clarity in Old Age

-Practicing synchronized writing can help a lot if what you want is to exercise your memory.
+This is the last of the exercises to maintain mental clarity that we’re going to talk about today.
+Doing simultaneous writing can help a lot if you want to exercise your memory.

-To do this, you need 2 pieces of paper and a pen in each hand.
+To do this, you need 2 pieces of paper and a pen for each hand.

-- First, you need to start drawing geometric figures with both hands at once.
+- First, start by drawing different geometric figures with both hands at the same time.

 - The key is to do it simultaneously.
 Otherwise, the exercise won’t work.

-The benefits of this exercise include teaching the brain to do several tasks at the same time to activate both hemispheres at once.
+The benefit of this exercise is that it teaches the brain to do several tasks at the same time, activating both hemispheres.

 It’s a good idea to train your non-dominant hand.

-That is to say, if you always brush your teeth with your right hand, try doing so with your left hand and vice versa.
-This way, your brain learns to give orders and do different actions from what it’s used to.
+In other words, if you always brush your teeth with your right hand, try doing it with your left hand and vice versa.
+This way, your brain learns to give orders and do actions different than what it’s used to.

 You can also shower and do other daily activities with your eyes closed.